jch00oo/CAA-Data-Analysis-Project/README.md

 After conducting a series of Kruskal-Wallis tests on each age group's alumni event participation rate versus the population's event participation rate, we've concluded that the old age group had significantly higher participation rates compared to the young and mid age groups, participating in alumni events three times as much as the young age group on average.

-However, it is equally important to recognize that the number of links clicked and event participation is related to subsciber interests, which we further analyze in the next sections.
+However, it is equally important to recognize that the number of links clicked and event participation is related to subscriber interests, which we further analyze in the next sections.

 ---
 ## Student Activity vs Activity Participation Rate